berrym/lair-chat/NEXT_STEPS.md

 Now that we have finished the transport refactor, here are the specific tasks to tackle first:

-1. **Complete Testing Infrastructure**
+1. **Complete Testing Infrastructure** (In Progress)
-   - Set up a basic CI pipeline
+   - ✅ Set up a basic CI pipeline with GitHub Actions
+     - Automated test suite execution
+     - Code formatting and linting
+     - Security auditing
+     - Code coverage reporting
-   - Create initial integration tests for the new transport system
+   - 🔄 Create initial integration tests for the new transport system
    - Establish performance baselines
    - Implement stress tests for connection handling